The University of Tampa Physician Assistant Medicine

-The graduate competencies represent the knowledge, interpersonal, procedural skills, professional behaviors, clinical reasoning and problem-solving abilities required for graduation from the UT PA program.
+The program graduate competencies represent the knowledge, interpersonal, procedural skills, professional behaviors, clinical reasoning and problem-solving abilities required for graduation from the UT PA program.

 The competencies were informed by the PAEA “Core Competencies for New Physician Graduates” and the Association of American Medical Colleges 2014 “Core Entrustable Professional Activities for Entering Residency.”
 These are guidance document for medical curriculum developers and educators that combines knowledge, skills and abilities associated with the recognized competencies necessary for practice readiness of new PA graduates and medical students to enter residency.

 The faculty of UT’s PA program review, revise and approve the program competencies annually.
 This process ensures that the competencies are representative of current standards of medical care and education and are reflective of the PA program’s mission and goals.